winfsp/winspd/README.md

 ## Design

 WinSpd is implemented as a StorPort virtual miniport (a kernel driver) and a user mode DLL.
-User mode storage units use the DLL to communicate with the driver via special IOCTL's.
-The driver creates a virtual SCSI device, which it adds to the Windows storage stack.
-At that point the device can be partitioned and formatted with any of the Windows file systems.
+User mode storage devices use the DLL to communicate with the driver via special IOCTL's.
+The driver creates a virtual SCSI disk for every storage unit, which it adds to the Windows storage stack.
+At that point the disk can be partitioned and formatted with any of the Windows file systems.

 The WinSpd virtual miniport implements the following SCSI commands: